Discover a ‘hidden’ Venice

 - We cross the Grand Canal into Dorsoduro to visit the Accademia Art Gallery.
 This famous collection of mostly Venetian pictures has been completely rehung and we shall see the results, with the Bellini family, Giorgione, Titian and Tintoretto all there.
 After a coffee break, we continue to San Pantalon, not at the forefront of most visitors’ itineraries and more fool them!
 An unremarkable, indeed unfinished, brick façade hides an interior which has probably the most extraordinary trompe l’oeil ceiling in the city, painted by the sadly unknown Gian Antonio Fumiani.
 After lunch, not included, we continue to Ca’ Rezzonico, one of the city’s finest eighteenth century palaces, now an art gallery with wonderful Ottocento paintings and decorative arts.
 Our final group dinner takes place in a charming restaurant close to La Fenice Opera House.

-- We make a leisurely departure after breakfast by private water taxi for Venice Airport and the flight to Heathrow, arriving back in the early afternoon.
+- We make a leisurely departure by private water taxi for Venice Airport and the flight to Gatwick, arriving back in the late afternoon.

 - Price: £2,665 per person